jcyepesgarcia/Landing_Page_PodCast_Channel/README.md

 # Landing_Page_PodCast_Channel
-First project of the programming course: Full Stack Web Development, Acámica academy.
 It is a static landing page according to the strict guidelines delivered as customer requirements.